Refresh page if pictures don't load fully:

 Very approximate distribution.
 The species occurs as a rare vagrant further north.

-In much of Europe, north of the Alps and
+In much of Europe, north of

 the Pyrenees, this is one of the two common clouded yellows - the other